beentaken/dp/README.md

-### This repository contains my code i did when i was in digipen
+### This repository contains my code i did when i was in university